 Women with heavy menstrual bleeding might need to wear several pads at once or change them often.
 Some women also find it necessary to use tampons daily because their periods are so heavy, but these can be uncomfortable and expensive if not needed for more than three days each month.
 Does menstrual flow last longer than seven days?
 Bleeding lasting over 15-20 minutes before the occurrence of menstruation (MFM)?
 You may need one pad per hour throughout an entire cycle.

 There are many possible causes of heavy bleeding, including hypothyroidism.
 Other triggers may include infection or medication side effects, fibroids and PCOS, to name just a few others on the list.
-Therefore, you must consult a doctor if you feel severe menstrual issues, especially if they continue.
+Therefore, you must consult a doctor if you feel severe menstrual problems, especially if they are ongoing.

 Heavy periods can be a symptom of many different things apart from menstrual issues caused by lack of iodine.
 If you have been experiencing heavy flow and it's not time for your next menstrual cycle, then make sure to see an OB/GYN.
 They may want to perform some tests such as a pelvic examination.
 Transvaginal ultrasound imaging is done by inserting a wand into the vagina so that images of reproductive organs are transmitted onto the monitor.
 Thyroid-stimulating hormone (TSH) blood test is another way to determine thyroid health.